araman520/Airbnb/README.md

 ## File Descriptions

 The Jupyter notebook has all the code and the explanation of the flow necessary for this project.
+The HTML file is the same Jupyter notebook in HTML format.

 ## Interacting with this project